The southern right whales that mate from June to December can be spotted up close, breaching, tail slapping and sky hopping.

 - Soup and bread after the trip

-- If a tour cannot go ahead due to bad weather, clients will be informed as soon as possible and an alternative date will be offered or a full refund will be given
+- If a tour cannot go ahead due to bad weather, you will be informed as soon as possible and an alternative date will be offered or a full refund will be given.

-• Clients are not entitled to a refund should weather conditions suddenly change while out at sea causing a trip to be curtailed
+- You are not entitled to a refund if weather conditions suddenly change while out at sea causing a trip to be curtailed.

-- 18 hours or less before tour, or no-show: No refund due and the company that made the booking will be responsible for the payment
+- 18 hours or less before tour, or no-show: No refund due and the individual/company that made the booking will be responsible for the payment.